fjp9/fjp9-is601homework3/readme.md

 # Homework 4

-Added the following fuctionallity:
+Added the following functionality:

-1. Added suport for faker by added command, --num_records, to test any number of randomly generated data
+1. Added support for faker by added command, --num_records, to test any number of randomly generated data
-2. Add main.py to support a basic user inteface alowing the user to either add, subtract, multiply, divide two numbers from the command line.
+2. Add main.py to support a basic user interface allowing the user to either add, subtract, multiply, divide two numbers from the command line.